 Both are about fear, but the abyss indicates an unknown and the great height indicates a known ending.
 Although the fear of the abyss is a mortal fear (a fear of dying or being killed), that doesn't mean that you will die—it just indicates the strength of the fear.

 The fear of falling from a great height could be just an anticipatory fear, a fear of what will happen at the end.
-This could be related to an ongoing life event of which you are unsure of the turnout.
-An ending you are expecting, but not sure of.
+This could be related to an ongoing life event of which you are unsure of the turnout—an ending you are expecting, but not sure of.

 - from the sky at night (a deep hole) or during daylight (a great height)

-- Falling from a tall building at night
+- from a tall building

-- Falling into a dark ocean
+- into a dark ocean

-- Falling from an airplane
+- from an airplane

-- Falling from a tall tower
+- off a tower

-- Falling from a mountain top
+- from a mountain top

 Falling Out or Off of Something